zaiisao/Documentation/en/Video/mediaplayer_audiomac.md

 ### Prerequisites

 - Xcode 10.12 or later.
-- Physical OS X 10.12 or later.
+- Physical macOS 10.12 or later.
 - Ensure that your project has a validated provisioning profile certificate.

 ### Use MediaPlayer Kit